punambagal9860/tool/README.md

-Jenkins Web Application - Date and Time Display
-This is a simple Java-based web application built using Servlets and JSP, deployed on a Tomcat server.
-The project demonstrates how to display the current date and time using Servlets and integrates with Jenkins CI/CD pipeline for automated build and deployment.

-1> Description
-This project is a basic Java web application that includes:

-A homepage (index.jsp) with a link.

-A Servlet (DateServlet.java) mapped to /dateurl that displays the current system date and time.

-Integration with Jenkins for automatic deployment and build.

-The project serves as a hands-on learning demo for:

-Java Servlets and JSP

-Deployment using Apache Tomcat

-Jenkins pipeline configuration for CI/CD

-2.Technologies Used
-Java (Servlet API)

-Jakarta Servlet (jakarta.servlet.http)

-Apache Tomcat (v9 or v10)

-JSP (JavaServer Pages)

-Jenkins (for CI/CD)

-Maven or Gradle (build tool, if used)

-Git & GitHub

-3. Project Structure
-pgsql
-Copy
-Edit
-/YourProjectName
-│
-├── src/main/java/com/nt/servlet/DateServlet.java
-├── webapp/index.jsp
-├── WEB-INF/web.xml (if using XML configuration)
-│
-└── pom.xml / build.gradle (if using Maven/Gradle)
-⚙️ How It Works
-User accesses the home page (index.jsp).

-User clicks on the link "Show Date And Time".

-The link triggers a GET request to /dateurl.

-DateServlet processes the request and responds with the current date and time.

-3. Deployment Using Jenkins
-This application can be integrated into a Jenkins pipeline using the following steps:

-Create a GitHub repository and push your project.

-Configure Jenkins job:

-Connect to your GitHub repo.

-Use Maven/Gradle to build.

-Deploy the .war file to Tomcat (using plugins or shell scripts).

-Configure Poll SCM or Webhook for auto-triggering builds on every code change.

-On successful build, Jenkins deploys the latest version to the Tomcat server.
+# 🧩 Jenkins Web Application – Date and Time Display

+This is a simple Java-based web application built using **Servlets** and **JSP**, deployed on an **Apache Tomcat server**.
+The project demonstrates how to display the current date and time using Servlets and integrates with a **Jenkins CI/CD pipeline** for automated build and deployment.

+---

+## 🚀 Features

+- A homepage (`index.jsp`) with a navigation link.
+- A Servlet (`DateServlet.java`) mapped to `/dateurl` that displays the current system date and time.
+- Integration with Jenkins for:
+  - Automated build using Maven or Gradle.
+  - Deployment to Apache Tomcat.
+- Educational value:
+  - Demonstrates use of Java Servlets and JSP.
+  - Shows basic CI/CD configuration with Jenkins.

+---

+## 🛠️ Technologies Used

+- Java (Servlet API)
+- Jakarta Servlet (`jakarta.servlet.http`)
+- JSP (JavaServer Pages)
+- Apache Tomcat (v9 or v10)
+- Jenkins (for CI/CD)
+- Maven or Gradle (build tool)
+- Git & GitHub

+---

+## ⚙️ How It Works

+1. User accesses the home page (`index.jsp`).
+2. The homepage contains a link labeled **"Show Date and Time"**.
+3. Clicking the link sends a GET request to `/dateurl`.
+4. `DateServlet` processes the request and responds with the **current system date and time**.

+---

+## 🧪 Deployment Using Jenkins (CI/CD)

+To integrate and deploy this application via Jenkins:

+1. **Push your project to GitHub.**
+2. **In Jenkins:**
+   - Create a new Freestyle or Pipeline job.
+   - Connect it to your GitHub repository.
+   - Use Maven or Gradle to build the project.
+   - Generate the `.war` file.
+   - Deploy the `.war` to the Apache Tomcat server:
+     - Using **Deploy to Container plugin**, or
+     - With custom **shell scripts**.
+3. **Configure CI/CD triggers:**
+   - Use **Poll SCM** or **GitHub Webhooks** to auto-trigger builds on code updates.

+> On every successful build, Jenkins will automatically deploy the latest `.war` to the Tomcat server.

+---

+## 📚 Learning Outcomes

+- Java Web Development with Servlets and JSP.
+- Application packaging and deployment using Maven or Gradle.
+- Setting up and configuring Jenkins pipelines.
+- CI/CD automation in a real-world scenario.

+---

+## 📎 License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+---

+## 🙋‍♂️ Contributions

+Feel free to fork the repository and submit pull requests.
+Issues and improvements are welcome!